Execution environment

 async with execution_environment(ipybox_tag="ghcr.io/gradion-ai/ipybox:basic") as env:

-# Install the serpapi package in the current environment
+# Install the serpapi package prior to running an agent

-# Import skill modules that depend on serpapi
+# Load skill modules that depend on serpapi

 module_names=["my_skill_module_1", "my_skill_module_2"],